dotnet/source-build/README.md

 * By default, most .NET repositories download prebuilt binary dependencies from online sources.
 These are forbidden by typical Linux distribution rules, and interfere with build output flow.
 * Nearly all .NET repositories require the .NET SDK to build.
 This is a circular dependency, which presents a bootstrapping problem.

-The source-build repository contains scripts and build logic to help Linux distribution maintainers address these challenges.
+.NET source-build contains scripts and build logic to help Linux distribution maintainers address these challenges.

 ## License